 Guest Chef at The Culinary Institute of Americas “Hudson Valley Harvest Dinners”

-This recipe will become an instant classic in any household.
+An instant classic in any household.

 These fresh and filling corn pancakes are a great way to start the day.
-They also go well as a snack or side dish with dinner.

 This hearty dish, which serves six, is a particularly great option when having guests.
 Try it with roasted brussel sprouts for a full meal.